-No, this is not an article about how to maximise your lashes or how to make your eyes pop with clever make-up tips; this is a look at a few of the simple life hacks you can try in order to make your eyes look their brightest with natural remedies.
+No, this is not an article about how to maximise your lashes or make your eyes pop with clever make up tips — this is a look at foods for eye health and simple life hacks that you can try in order to unlock the potential of natural remedies.

 Eye Symptoms & What They Say About You

-If resolving your sleeping pattern doesn’t fix the dark circles under your eyes then this might suggest a thyroid problem or food intolerance.
+If resolving your sleeping pattern doesn’t fix the dark circles under your eyes, this might also suggest a thyroid problem or even a food intolerance.

 Foods For Yellow Eyes

 A yellow tinge to the whites of your eyes may at first be improved by cutting out processed food and vegetable oil, as well as reducing your sugar intake.

 By eating more vegetables, the positive effect of fibre, which binds bile and toxins in your belly, along with the increase in minerals and vitamins, can provide you with a natural detox, which will cleanse your liver.